 Valley of Flowers Trek Details

-- 1. Govindghat (1920 m) to Trek start place (2195 m) – gradual ascent on well-laid roads.
-One can walk or hire a shared taxi for 400 INR and save some precious energy
+- Govindghat (1920 m) to trek start place (2195 m) – gradual ascent on well-laid roads.
+One can walk or hire a shared taxi for 400 INR and save some precious energy.

-- 2. At the place where trekking begins, there are lots of porters, mules available for hire.
+- At the place where the trekking begins, there are lots of porters, mules available for hire.
 It is best to leave luggage at Govindghat and carry only essentials in a backpack for the trek.
-Even the backpack can be sent on the mules to your hotel in Ghangaria so that you can trek at peace carrying the only camera and water bottle (plenty of places to refill)
+Even the backpack you can send on the mules to your hotel in Ghangaria.
+Then you can trek at peace carrying the only camera and water bottle (plenty of places to refill)

-- 3. Trek start place (2195 m) to Ghangaria (2926 m) – is an easy to moderate trek.
-It is a gradual ascent and a well-laid path is available.
-Till half of this trail, River Lakshman Ganga is one side and after a river crossing (via bridge) we can no longer see the river.
-At certain places it is little steep, it is helpful if you carry a stick.
-This route has snacks shops (esp at river crossing) where you can have your lunch and proceed further.
+- Trek start place (2195 m) to Ghangaria (2926 m) – is an easy to moderate trek.
+It is a gradual ascent, and a well-laid path is available.
+Till half of this trail, River Lakshman Ganga is one side, and after a river crossing (via a bridge), we can no longer see the river.
+At certain places, it is a little steep; it is helpful if you carry a stick.
+This route has snacks shops (esp at a river crossing) where you can have your lunch and proceed further.

-- 4. Ghangaria (2926 m) to VoF (3505 m).
+- Ghangaria (2926 m) to VoF (3505 m).
 We can further trek 2-3 km inside the valley to reach its further ends.
-Only 3 km of the valley is open to tourists and rest all is covered under Core Area of the park.
+Only 3 km of the valley is open to tourists and rest all are covered under the core area of the park.

-- 5. Ghangaria (2926 km) to Hemkund Sahib (4300 m) – Optionally one can also visit Hemkund Sahib (a Sikh pilgrimage site) which has a Gurudwara and a glacial lake behind it surrounded by misty mountains.
-It is a difficult trek of about 6 km but mules are available for hire in Ghangaria that can be used for Hemkund.
+- Ghangaria (2926 km) to Hemkund Sahib (4300 m) – Optionally, one can also visit Hemkund Sahib (a Sikh pilgrimage site), which has a Gurudwara and a glacial lake behind it surrounded by misty mountains.
+It is a difficult trek of about 6 km, but mules are available for hire in Ghangaria that you can use for Hemkund.